 “If you don’t have clarity about your brand, you won’t get a result, but you can try as many times as you would like,” Debbie says.

 2. Create Your Brand Story

-There’s no denying human beings love a good story – we have seen this in our Women in Focus Real Stories event series, where experiences shared resonated powerfully with storytellers and audience members alike.
-And as Debbie points out, when they are told well, we remember stories far better than a list of features or benefits.
+There’s no denying human beings love a good story – we've seen this in our Women in Focus Real Stories event series, where inspiring stories of women in business resonated powerfully with audiences.

 “Brands with a good story are more believable,” Debbie says.
 “People relate to stories, so if you have a relevant and enticing one, you’ll attract people who will not only love and trust your brand, but also become loyal followers and advocates,” she says.